 Now, endocannabinoids have the ability to inhibit inflammation[viii] by binding to the CB2 receptors of the cytokine-producing immune cells.
 When these receptors are stimulated, they produce widespread anti-inflammatory effects by causing the apoptosis (cell death) of the immune cells.
 With the immune cells inactivated, there will be no more production of cytokines.
 Inflammation is controlled and proper healing can start.

 The endocannabinoid system also regulates our blood pressure[ix].
 Hypertensive?
-The endocannabinoid system will lower your blood pressure.
+The endocannabinoid system can lower your blood pressure.
 Hypotensive?
-The endocannabinoid system will increase your blood pressure.
+The endocannabinoid system can increase your blood pressure.
 Again, balance is promoted by the endocannabinoid system.